folio-org/docs/content/en/docs/Acquisitions/Receiving/_index.md

+*   **Order line locations.**  A list of locations that were selected on the purchase order line.
+*   **Caption.** A word, phrase or abbreviation indicating the parts into which the publisher has divided the serial, such as “volume,” “part,” or “band.”
+*   **Enumeration.** The enumeration of the piece which indicates the sequential numeric and/or alphabetic designation used by a publisher to identify the individual bibliographic or physical parts and to show the relationship of each part to the bibliographic unit as a whole.
-*   **Caption.** Create or change the caption of the piece.
+*   **Copy number.** The copy number of the piece.
+*
-*   **Barcode.** Create a barcode for the piece.
+*   **Barcode.** A unique barcode for the piece.
 You can only add a barcode if the piece is already **Connected** to an instance in Inventory, or if the **Create item** checkbox is selected.
 *   **Piece format.** The order format, as selected in Orders.
-It can not be modified.
+This field is not editable.
 *   **Request.** Information from the Requests app about this ordered material.
-If there is a request open for the piece, this field says “Yes”.
+A value of “Yes” indicates that a request is open for the piece.
-*   **Comment.** Enter any comments about the piece.
+*   **Comment.** Comments or notes about the piece.
 *   **Select location.** The location, as selected in Orders.
-You can change the location by clicking [Assign a different location](#assign-a-different-location).
+You can change the location by clicking [Create new holdings for location](#create-new-holdings-for-location).
 *   **Item status.** This field is populated with the item status that will appear in Inventory after the item is received.
 The item status will change from “On order” to “In process.”
 *   **Call number.** Enter the call number for the piece.
 You can only add a call number if the piece is already **Connected** to an instance in Inventory, or if the **Create item** checkbox is selected.
 *   **Create item.** Selecting the **Create item** checkbox links the new piece to an instance in Inventory.
-This option is onlyavailable for pieces linked to an order with the purchase order line **Create inventory** value set to “Instance/holding/item.”
+This option is only available for pieces linked to an order with the purchase order line **Create inventory** value set to “Instance/holding/item.”
 Note: In order to create an item in Inventory, a default instance status, instance type, and loan type must already be set up in Settings.
 See [Settings > Orders]({{< ref "/settings_orders.md" >}}) for more information.